Many of my ante natal Pilates participants in Epping ask me about hypno-birthing.

 My experiences of hypno-birthing

-When I was expecting Isaac, my lovely friend Rachel was expecting her first a day after me, on Christmas day.
-Our babies eventually came into the world a day apart but nearly a week after their due dates.
-Whilst I’d had a three day marathon with drug intervention and more time spent in hospital than at any other time in my life, Rachel had a quick home birth.
+When I was expecting my eldest, Isaac, my lovely friend Rachel was expecting her baby a day after me, on Christmas day.
+Our babies eventually came into the world a day apart, nearly a week after their due dates.
+Whilst I’d had a three day marathon with drug intervention and more time spent in hospital than at any other time in my life (he was a back to back baby), Rachel had a quick home birth.

 Rachel had done hypno-birthing.
-I think persuaded by the fact that as a sub-editor, she’d spent a lot of time on one of the UK’s biggest baby and parenting magazines so knew all the tried and tested tricks and gadgets out there.
-Now I’m sure Rachel won’t mind me sharing that she isn’t the toughest cookie in the jar when it comes to pain and illness.
-And if you met her you’d probably agree that her stature and manner is more waif- like catwalk model than Crossfit champion.
+I think persuaded by the fact that as a magazine sub-editor, she’d spent a lot of time on one of the UK’s biggest baby and parenting titles so knew all the tried and tested tricks and gadgets out there.
+I’m sure Rachel won’t mind me sharing that she’s a bit of a worrier and if you met her you’d probably agree that her stature and manner is more waif-like catwalk model than Crossfit champion.
 However, Rachel pushed out Maya in a couple of hours with absolutely no pain relief.

 This got me thinking a bit more about hypno-birthing.
 I spoke some more with hypno-birthing experts and doullas and researched a little more about pain and anxiety.

 Between my babies I was also teaching Pilates at our local ‘all things baby’ store, Bababoom in Loughton.
 The proprietor and midwife is big on hypno-birthing.
 She was an NHS midwife now turned private.
 She explained that as a midwife, when a woman has done hypno-birthing, the indicators that she is progressing through labour are very different.
 She said midwives need to be experienced in hypno-birthing mothers to help, since they are often so calm at around the 8-9cms dilated mark that you could be fooled they are much earlier on in their labour.